AlexLipp/thames-sewage/README.md

 ## Source data

 The live EDM data which we use to map downstream sectons is sourced, in England, from the [Stream Storm Overflow Data Hub](https://www.streamwaterdata.co.uk/pages/storm-overflows-data) which is provided under a CC-BY license.
+Each individual water company maintain's an individual API which you can access from the given link.
 For Wales, we use data presented on the [WelshWater Storm Overflow map](https://corporate.dwrcymru.com/en/community/environment/storm-overflow-map).